 If you’re looking for quality printed memorial service keepsakes, Funeral Prints has a vast collection of various keepsake items that you can customize and have made to provide guests at your memorial service.
-Memorial service keepsakes you can purchase through Funeral Prints include commemorative bookmarks, personalized prayer cards and funeral service programs.
+Memorial service keepsakes you can purchase through include commemorative bookmarks, personalized prayer cards and funeral service programs.

 Search our Business Directory for more unique memorial service products.

 Have you considered creating a tribute video in your loved one’s memorial service?
 A tribute video is a great way to create a keepsake that you will cherish for years to come.

 If you’re not up to the task of putting this video together yourself, an innovative company called SpeechBooth makes capturing precious memories at your loved one’s memorial service easy.
 Order a kit online today, and SpeechBooth will ship a complete video recording kit to anywhere in the USA and Canada.
 You’ll receive everything you need to capture anecdotes and loving words about your loved one at the memorial service.

 The video recording kit is easy to use and sets up in minutes.
 After your loved one’s memorial service, send SpeechBooth your video footage, and they will edit it into a professional video for you.
 A treasured keepsake that you and other guests can enjoy and share for years to come.